 Results showed that the primary endpoint of protocol-defined unnecessary coronary angiography occurred in 69 patients in the UK NICE guidelines group (28.8 percent), 36 patients in the CMR-guided care group (7.5 percent), and 34 patients in the MPS-guided care group (7.1 percent); adjusted odds ratio of unnecessary angiography: CMR-guided care group vs. UK NICE guidelines group, 0.21 (95 percent CI, 0.12-0.34, P<0.001); CMR-guided group vs. the MPS-guided group, 1.27 (95 percent CI, 0.79-2.03, P=0.32).

 The researchers note that there were no “statistically significant” differences in the secondary endpoint of major adverse cardiovascular event rates after 12 months.

 “These results show that a broader use of functional imaging (CMR or MPS), in low, intermediate and high risk patient groups, could reduce the rates of invasive angiography that ultimately show no obstructive coronary disease,” said Greenwood.
 “In addition, CE-MARC and CE-MARC 2 further support the role of CMR as an alternative to MPS for the diagnosis and management of patients with suspected CHD.”

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Chronic Angina
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Chronic Angina